carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 -   They specify a set of functions (names and signatures) that must be available for any type being passed to a generic function, and therefore the only functions that may be called in the body of that function.
--   **MAYBE:** They will allow other type constraints such as on size, prefix of the data layout, specified method implementations, tests that must pass, etc.
+-   **Maybe:** They will allow other type constraints such as on size, prefix of the data layout, specified method implementations, tests that must pass, etc.
 -   They allow a set of constraints to be given a name so they can be reused.
--   **MAYBE:** They implicitly specify the intended semantics and invariants of and between those functions.
+-   **Maybe:** They implicitly specify the intended semantics and invariants of and between those functions.
 Unlike the function signatures, this contract is between the implementers and the consumers of interfaces and is not enforced by Carbon itself.
 For example, a _Draw_ method would mean different things when it is part of a _GameResult_ interface versus a _2DImage_ interface, even if those methods happen to have the same signature.
--   **MAYBE:** Have mechanisms to support evolution, such as allowing new additions to an interface to have default implementations and/or be marked "upcoming" to allow for a period of transition.
+-   **Maybe:** Have mechanisms to support evolution, such as allowing new additions to an interface to have default implementations and/or be marked "upcoming" to allow for a period of transition.